 Reblogging saves many bloggers time.
 It’s quick to do and can result in more visits and comments to the reblogged post.

 It’s also a safe option but only when used correctly.
 Here are several points to consider and note if you intend to reblog another blogger’s post or have ever reblogged another blogger’s post.

 If you reblog or have reblogged the blog posts of other bloggers, any images, videos or photos in those posts will have been downloaded into your WordPress media library.
 You could, therefore, have downloaded illegal images or photos and images that are copyrighted.

-Check the small print – Some photos, images and pictures may have a limited time that they’re free to use.
-After that, if they remain on your blog or in your media library, you could face a fine.
+Check the small print – Some photos, images, and pictures may have a limited time that they’re free to use.
+After that, you could face a fine if they remain on your blog or in your media library.

 Another option instead of reblogging is to write and publish a post that includes pingback links to blog posts you want to share.
 Blogger Sally Cronin does this with her ‘Blogger Weekly‘ feature.

 If you run a blogging challenge where you reblog posts from participants, consider adding links to those posts in your blog post or in a new blog post rather than reblogging them.
 Blogger Terri Webster Schrandt does this in her Sunday Stills photography challenge.

 If you’re unsure that any content in a blog post you want to share is not free to download or use, don’t reblog the post.